InnoD-WebTier/hardboiled_ghost/README.md

 - An Ember JS app as the CMS for administrators and authors.
 This part is dynamic and routed mostly on the front-end.
 - A **static** website for regular users to get content.
 The static site is themed.
-- The backend: this includes a database, routes for the static frontend, an API to fetch data, and controllers to coerce the data into the right place and format for a user on the frontend.
+- The backend: this includes a database, routes for the static frontend, an API to fetch data, and controllers to coerce the data into the right place and format for a user on the frontend using Ember's front-end router.

 Here's the important part of the directory structure for the app.
 An explanation of the numbered items follows.